GROUP PRACTICE REVIEW

 A CPSA Physician Facilitator meets with clinic physicians and staff to discuss findings, share best practices from other group practices, identify opportunities for quality improvement and offer resources tailored to the GPR results.
 The Facilitator delivers facilitation to the group using the R2C2 model.

 Member participation in Continuing Competence programs is confidential under sections 52 and 53 of the Health Professions Act.

 Physicians told us they wanted a group assessment tool and now we have one.
 Phong Van, Program Manager

 The CPSA Standards of Practice are the minimum standards of professional behaviour for Alberta physicians.
-The Standards of Practice Implementation (SOPI) review assesses how well the clinic is meeting the standards, identifies challenges and provides an opportunity for the clinic to work with the CPSA Physician Facilitator, using the R2C2 facilitation model, to find solutions.
-For detailed information on the SOPI review, see the Tools section below
+The Standards of Practice (SOP) review assesses how well the clinic is meeting the standards, identifies challenges and provides an opportunity for the clinic to work with the CPSA Physician Facilitator, using the R2C2 facilitation model, to find solutions.
+For detailed information on the SOP review, see the Tools section below

 Continuing Professional Development (CPD) Credits